KArbeRes/MagentaA11yV2/public/content/web/html-component/basic-web-page.md

 1. Keyboard for mobile & desktop

-   - WHEN I use the keyboard to open a new web page I SEE the page has a unique logical title in the browser tab
+   &mdash; EN I use the keyboard to open a new web page I SEE the page has a unique logical title in the browser tab

 2. Desktop screenreader

-   - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND
-   - I use the keyboard to open a new web page
-     - I HEAR The page has a unique logical title in the browser tab
-     - I HEAR Major landmarks are discoverable with screenreader shortcuts: header/banner, navigation, main and footer/content info landmarks
+   &mdash; EN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND &mdash; use the keyboard to open a new web page &mdash; HEAR The page has a unique logical title in the browser tab &mdash; HEAR Major landmarks are discoverable with screenreader shortcuts: header/banner, navigation, main and footer/content info landmarks

 3. Mobile screenreader

-   - WHEN I use a mobile screenreader (Talkback, VoiceOver) AND
-   - I swipe to enter from the web browser tabs
-     - I HEAR The page has a unique logical title in the browser tab
-     - I HEAR Major landmarks are discoverable with screenreader shortcuts: header/banner, navigation, main and footer/content info landmarks
+   &mdash; EN I use a mobile screenreader (Talkback, VoiceOver) AND &mdash; swipe to enter from the web browser tabs &mdash; HEAR The page has a unique logical title in the browser tab &mdash; HEAR Major landmarks are discoverable with screenreader shortcuts: header/banner, navigation, main and footer/content info landmarks
-   - THEN when I change orientations I HEAR content is accessible in landscape or portrait orientation
+   &mdash; EN when I change orientations I HEAR content is accessible in landscape or portrait orientation

 4. Device OS settings
-   - WHEN I use zoom/pinch THEN I see text can resize up to 200% without losing information
+   &mdash; EN I use zoom/pinch THEN I see text can resize up to 200% without losing information

 Full information: https://www.magentaa11y.com/checklist-web/html/